Our mission is to consistently save or create jobs by generating alternative lender solutions

 A financial holding company based in Texas was facing a large number of foreclosed energy and real estate assets, with minimal in-house management resources to manage or operate these assets.
 Corporate Strategies researched various investment companies and found many had a preference for certain types of asset classes that fit their management profile.
-We negotiated multi-million dollar exchanges as well as outright sales of troubled assets among financial and private equity investor groups.
-Each party received assets they were more comfortable managing, and the parties improved their ability to add asset value and ultimately sold their preferred portfolios at greater realized prices as markets recovered.
+We arranged several multi-million dollar exchanges as well as outright sales of troubled assets among financial and private equity investor groups.
+Each party received assets they were more comfortable managing, and the parties improved their ability to add long term core asset value to their portfolios.

 A Houston based family-owned Mexican restaurant chain asked Corporate Strategies to develop and implement a loyalty program for their upscale customer base.
 The desired outcome was to encourage more frequent dining by their most loyal customers.
 We designed and produced a pre-paid Platinum VIP Members Card and a Gold VIP Members Card that provided significant savings to the Cardholder.
-We trained restaurant management and waitstaff in selling the VIP Cards.
-In the first full year after its launch, the VIP Card program resulted in over $7 million in prepaid Card sales, increasing customer visits and generating higher average check totals.
+The campaign resulted in over $7 million in prepaid Card sales over one year, dramatically increasing customer visits and generating higher average check totals.

-The VIP Members program is owned by Corporate Strategies and a shareholder group and is planned for future expansion to other hospitality and retail clients as a high leverage marketing tool for rebuilding sales for COVID 19 damaged small to medium sized businesses.
+The VIPMembers.com program is owned by Corporate Strategies and is planned for future expansion to other hospitality and retail clients as a high leverage marketing tool for rebuilding sales for COVID 19 damaged small to medium sized businesses.